edoloughlin/nasc/docs/events-and-transports.md

 ## Error Handling

-- Unknown handler type: returns an error patch so you can diagnose mismatched `na-instance` values.
+- Unknown handler type: returns an error patch so you can diagnose mismatched `na-scope` values.
 - Unknown event: `applyEvent` throws a descriptive error and stops persistence, preventing silent failures.
 - Validation overlay: the client warns once for schema mismatches and surfaces unknown properties in the UI.